fed/config/README.md

-# Developer's macOS Fresh Install
+# Developer's macOS Fresh Install 🖥

-This document describes how I set up my development environment on a new MacBook 🖥
+This document describes how I set up my development environment on a new MacBook.

 ## Finder Preferences